pagerange/php_docker/README.md

 ## Accessing the container via bash shell

-1. run `docker ps` to get the names of your running containers.
+1. run `docker ps` to get the names of your running containers.  eg:
+`d76d3fc85182`
 2. run the following command to shell into the container:

 ```